ayushmanbt/Portfolio2.0/pages/_posts/firstPost.md

 }
 ```

-So in this code we created a new context named xyzContext.
+So in this code, we created a new context named xyzContext.
 Then the state was created using React Hooks.
-So we are exporting two things, the context and the provider(the react component).
+So we are exporting two things, the context and the provider(the React component).
 The props.children is used to have components inside the Provider component

 Now just import the Provider and wrap the App with that component.
 Let's use the App.js: